Chase Osborn: Retirement, death, and legacy

 After politics, Osborn returned to the newspaper business and became active in the pursuit of iron ore prospecting.
-He was a member of the Audubon Society, National Rifle Association, Sons of the American Revolution, Freemasons, Elks, Kiwanis, Knights of Pythias, Lions Club, Odd Fellows, Sigma Chi, and Sigma Delta Chi.
+He was a member of the Audubon Society, National Rifle Association of America, Sons of the American Revolution, Freemasons, Elks, Kiwanis, Knights of Pythias, Lions Club, Odd Fellows, Sigma Chi, and Sigma Delta Chi.
 He was also the author of several books.

 Osborn used a wheelchair, and Stellanova became his full-time nurse.
 After his wife Lillian died, Stellanova's adoption was annulled.
 On April 9, 1949, at Osborn's Georgia residence, he at 89 and Stellanova at 54 were married.
-He died two days later at Possum Poke, his residence in Poulan, Georgia.
+He died two weeks later at Possum Poke, his residence in Poulan, Georgia.
 He is interred at Duck Island, his Michigan residence on Sugar Island, near Sault Ste.
 Marie in the St. Marys River.

 Osborn's book The Iron Hunter (1919; republished 2002) is autobiographical.
 The title refers to work he did prospecting for iron ore in Wisconsin and the Michigan Upper Peninsula and reflects his love of the outdoors.
 He wrote several other books and co-wrote some with his adopted daughter, Stellanova, who also wrote several books herself.

+A portrait of Governor Osborn can be found in the collections of the Michigan State Capitol.
+Painted in 1931 by Robert Grafton, the painting is a naturalistic, half-length depiction of the man.
+The portrait is not currently on display, but more information can be found on the Capitol's website.

-There is an undated oil painting on canvas of Governor Osborn on display at the Bay Mills Community College Library and Heritage Center in Brimley, MI.
+There is also an undated oil painting on canvas of Governor Osborn on display at the Bay Mills Community College Library and Heritage Center in Brimley, MI.
 The riverfront walk in downtown Sault Ste.
 Marie, Michigan features a historical monument and bust of Osborn.
 The Student Union at the Ann Arbor campus of the University of Michigan also holds a bust of Osborn on the first floor.
 The female freshman dormitory at Lake Superior State University in Sault Ste.
 Marie is named in honor of him.